supercollider/supercollider/README.md

 Contribute
 ----------

-Development of SuperCollider happens here on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
-Read below to learn how you can take part in improving SuperCollider.
+SuperCollider's development takes place on GitHub, and we value contributions from the community.
+To get involved, read the following:

 ### [Code of Conduct](CODE_OF_CONDUCT.md)

-Please read our adopted [code of conduct](CODE_OF_CONDUCT.md) before contributing, so that you can understand what actions will and will not be tolerated.
+Before contributing, please review our [code of conduct](CODE_OF_CONDUCT.md) to understand the expected behavior and community standards.

 ### [Contributing Guide](https://github.com/supercollider/supercollider/wiki)

-Read our [contributing guide](https://github.com/supercollider/supercollider/wiki) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes.
+Our [contributing guide](https://github.com/supercollider/supercollider/wiki) provides details on our development process, how to propose bug fixes and improvements, and how to build and test your changes.

 ### Good First Issues

-To help you get your feet wet and get you familiar with our contribution process, we have a list of [good first issues](https://github.com/supercollider/supercollider/labels/good%20first%20issue) that contain bugs which have a relatively limited scope.
-This is a great place to get started.
-You can also ask on our developer's mailing list, on [Slack][Slack], or on the [forum][Discourse].
+For newcomers, we offer a list of [good first issues](https://github.com/supercollider/supercollider/labels/good%20first%20issue) featuring manageable bugs to help you get started.
+You can also seek guidance on our developer mailing list, [Slack][Slack], or the [forum][Discourse].

 ### Requests for Comment

-SuperCollider uses a Requests for Comment (RFC) system to propose, design, and discuss 'big' changes.
-Submitting a new RFC or discussing an existing one is a great way to get involved, especially if you are looking for a way to contribute that doesn't involve writing code or using a terminal.
-You can learn more at the [RFC repository](https://github.com/supercollider/rfcs).
+SuperCollider employs a Requests for Comment (RFC) system to propose and discuss significant changes.
+Engaging with an existing RFC or submitting a new one is a great way to contribute, especially if you prefer not to code.
+More information is available at the [RFC repository](https://github.com/supercollider/rfcs).

 License
 -------

-SuperCollider is free software available under Version 3 the GNU General Public License.
-See [COPYING](COPYING) for details.
+SuperCollider is licensed under Version 3 of the GNU General Public License.
+For more details, see [COPYING](COPYING).